 “Evil eye” and more Greek superstitions.

-Whistle: We do not whistle at night, in order not to wake up the dad spirits.
+Whistle: We do not whistle at night, in order not to wake up the bad spirits.

-Bath: We do not have a bath or wash our hair on Holy Friday.
+Bath: We do not have a bath and we don’t wash our hair on Holy Friday.

 Names: We do not call someone who sleeps with his name, because else the fairies will learn his name and they will not let him sleep.